RonenNess/GeonBit.UI/README.md

 - silhouette.fx: effect to use to draw entities as colored silhouette (used to generate shadows).
 - disabled.fx: effect to draw disabled entities (default implementation is in black and white).

-### fonts/

-Contain the SpriteFonts to use for paragraphs and texts.
-The fonts you use must be installed on your system when compiling them.

-Note: GeonBit.UI is built to use [monospace fonts](https://en.wikipedia.org/wiki/Monospaced_font).
-Using fonts that are not monospace may results in unexpected behavior and broken entities.

 ### styles/